bfrgoncalves/INNUENDO_docker/docs/usage/set-protocols.rst

 Nextflow Tags are the specific names that `FlowCraft <https://github.com/assemblerflow/flowcraft>`_ requires to build Nextflow pipelines based on the available software at the INNUENDO Platform.

-Below you have all the available Nextflow Tags for the INNUENDO Platform:
+Below you have all the available Nextflow Tags retrieved from FLowCraft that can be used in the INNUENDO Platform:

 ::